CALCRIM No. 1143. Obscene Live Conduct (Pen. Code, § 311.6)

 legitimate medical, scientific, or educational activities.
 The People have

-was not acting for a legitimate medical, scientiﬁc or educational
+not acting for a legitimate medical, scientific or educational purpose.
+If

 New January 2006

-medical, scientiﬁc, or educational activities, the court has a sua sponte duty to
+scientific, or educational activities, the court has a sua sponte duty to instruct on

-of proof and what standard of proof applies to this defense.
-In the absence of
+and what standard of proof applies to this defense.
+In the absence of statutory

-statutory authority or case law stating that the defendant must prove the defense by
+authority or case law stating that the defendant must prove the defense by a

-a preponderance of the evidence, the committee has drafted the instruction to
+preponderance of the evidence, the committee has drafted the instruction to provide

-provide that the prosecution must prove beyond a reasonable doubt that the defense
+that the prosecution must prove beyond a reasonable doubt that the defense does not

 • Elements.
 Pen.
 Code, § 311.6.